 What Is the NEFT Transfer Time?

-The NEFT transactions vary with an online or bank branch operation.
 Online NEFT transfers may be done round-the-clock 24*7 and 365 days off all year.
 Bank branches follow a different schedule for NEFT timings.
-Generally, NEFT transactions can be operated on weekdays between 8 a.m. and 7 p.m.
-You cannot operate a transaction on the 2nd and 4th Saturdays, on Sundays and bank holidays.
-However, remember that each bank may have its cut-off times, influenced by internal policies and RBI guidelines.
+Each bank may have its cut-off times, influenced by internal policies and RBI guidelines.
+It allows the sender to initiate NEFT transactions at any time.

 Read More: Updated 2024 NEFT Transfer Timings and Holidays